malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 ## Change log

+* Version 1.2.1 - Replace Samtool's calmd with Picard's SetNmMdAndUqTags for calculation of NM tags

 * Version 1.1.2 - Small correction to the example samtools commands in the read alignment postprocessing step.